 Interesting title, but rather misleading.
 But hey, it made me buy the book, and I wasn’t sorry.

 “The Sex Lives of Cannibals tells the hilarious story of what happens when Troost discovers that Tarawa is not the island paradise he dreamed of.
-Falling into one amusing misadventure after another, Troost struggles through relentless, stifling heat, a variety of deadly bacteria, polluted seas, toxic fish…” The author has a way with description, so you may want to keep an air-freshener handy.
+Falling into one amusing misadventure after another, Troost struggles through relentless, stifling heat, a variety of deadly bacteria, polluted seas, toxic fish…” Warning: The author has a lively way of describing smelly stuff, so you may want to keep an air-freshener handy.

 Freeways to Flip-Flops by Sonia Marsh – Beliz